How closely does A Christmas Carol follow the original Charles Dickens novel?

 Joe Alwyn’s model of Bob Cratchit is a lot extra insubordinate than the unique character.

-On this BBC model, Scrooge’s clerk spends his Christmas Eve making snide remarks, sulking at his boss and begging to go residence early.
-His resentment is, in fact, justifiable: Scrooge is so imply that he resents granting the clerk a fourth lump of coal to heat up an workplace so freezing that his writing ink has frozen stable.
+On this BBC model, Scrooge’s clerk spends his Christmas Eve making snide remarks, sulking at his boss and begging to go dwelling early.
+His resentment is, after all, justifiable: Scrooge is so imply that he resents granting the clerk a fourth lump of coal to heat up an workplace so freezing that his writing ink has frozen strong.
 He additionally invents ineffective duties simply to torture poor Bob, pays him a pittance, and ribs him about minor spelling errors he made a few years in the past.

-However now, for the primary time in ten years, Scrooge and Bob are instantly laying their emotions naked – with Bob hinting how he’d love at some point to inform his employer what he actually thinks of him.
-He makes sarcastic remarks; he mutters below his breath; he bursts out with an emotional rant about his household’s precarious monetary state of affairs and the way a lot energy Scrooge has over his life.
+However now, for the primary time in ten years, Scrooge and Bob are all of a sudden laying their emotions naked – with Bob hinting how he’d love someday to inform his employer what he actually thinks of him.
+He makes sarcastic remarks; he mutters beneath his breath; he bursts out with an emotional rant about his household’s precarious monetary state of affairs and the way a lot energy Scrooge has over his life.

-And Scrooge, the large dangerous boss with the large dangerous status, simply… takes it.
-Certain, he argues again a bit – however surprisingly sufficient, Bob doesn’t find yourself jobless at Christmas.
+And Scrooge, the large dangerous boss with the large dangerous popularity, simply… takes it.
+Positive, he argues again a bit – however surprisingly sufficient, Bob doesn’t find yourself jobless at Christmas.

 “The clerk in the tank involuntarily applauded,” Dickens writes.
-“Changing into instantly smart of the impropriety, he poked the fireplace, and extinguished the final frail spark for ever.
-‘Let me hear one other sound from you,’ mentioned Scrooge, ‘and you’ll preserve your Christmas by dropping your state of affairs!’”
+“Changing into instantly wise of the impropriety, he poked the fireplace, and extinguished the final frail spark for ever.
+‘Let me hear one other sound from you,’ stated Scrooge, ‘and you’ll preserve your Christmas by dropping your state of affairs!’”

-E-book-Bob says no extra till the top of the day when he confirms he would very very similar to Christmas Break day work, if handy.
-He smiles via Scrooge’s grudging “yes” after which legs it out the door.
+E-book-Bob says no extra till the tip of the day when he confirms he would very very like Christmas Time without work work, if handy.
+He smiles by Scrooge’s grudging “yes” after which legs it out the door.

 The key of Tiny Tim’s benefactor